CastlegateHOA/GoverningDocs/Documents/Design guidelines.md

 Installation of outdoor fireplaces requires advance approval by the Committee.
 Outdoor fireplaces may not exceed fence height.

 ### Outdoor Lighting and Holiday Decorations
-Any additional outdoor lighting Installed on a lot or dwelling must receive advance approval by the Committee.
+Any additional outdoor lighting installed on a Lot or dwelling must receive advance approval by the Committee.
 Permanent lighting sources shall not be directed towards streets, common areas or neighboring property.
 Holiday lights/decorations may be placed no more than 30 days before a holiday and shall be removed 30 days after the holiday.
-Holidays for decorations are as follows: Halloween, Thanksgiving, Christmas, Hanukah, Ramadan, Kwanza, Easter and Independence Day.
 The Board reserves the right to require removal of decorations based on size, quantity, location and any other criteria that the Board may determine.

 ### Painting (Home Exterior)
 Approval from the Committee to paint your home the original color scheme is not required, however; the Board requires that the Association be provided in writing (email is sufficient) with the color scheme detail and date that the home is painted so that the Lot file may be updated.
 If a color change is desired, the proposed color scheme must be submitted to the Committee for approval prior to painting.